BojanJurca/Lightweight-Standard-Template-Library-STL-for-Arduino/README.md

 But why use this library instead of st STL?
 It could be one of the following reasons:

+- If you need to properly detect and handle run-time errors.
+Std STL would just restart the controller if a run-time error occurs.
+- If you need to properly detect and handle run-time errors in string operations.
+Arduino Strings would mostly just ignore them.
-- If you are using one of AVR boards, std STL isn't supported there.
+- If you are using one of AVR boards (simple data types are supported on AVR boards as well).
-- If you prefer the convenience of using standard C++ cin and cout instances rather than Serial.print.
+- If you prefer the convenience of using standard C++ cin and cout objects rather than Serial.print.
 - If you need locale UTF-8 string operations.
 - If you want to make use of PSRAM if it is built-in your board.
-- If you need to detect and handle run-time errors.
-Std STL would just restart the controller if a run-time error occurs.
-- If you need to detect and handle run-time errors in string operations.
-Arduino Strings would mostly just ignore them.

-The latest changes are about using the same syntax as C++ STL and sorting of lists.

 ### console